Myths and Red Flags of Fussy Eating

 “My child only eats white bread, noodles and biscuits.
 I’m worried that he is NOT getting a balanced diet.
 What can I do?”

 Does any of these sound familiar to you?
-Did you encounter such difficulties?
-These are common worries that our parents face at our feeding clinic.
+Do you encounter such difficulties?
+These are some of the common worries that our parents face at our feeding clinic.
 But when do you seek professional help?
 When is it normal?

 Myth 1 – Eating is instinctive.

 FALSE.
 From birth to 3 to 4 months, sucking and swallowing are instinctive reflexes for babies.
 However, after 6 months of age, eating is something we learn over time, through observing the models in our lives.

 FALSE.
 Eating is a very complex task.
 26 different muscles and 6 different nerves are required for us to swallow.
 Eating also requires coordination of 8 sensory systems.

 Myth 3 – Eating is a two step process.
 1 – sit down, 2 – you eat.

 FALSE.
 There are actually as many as 25 steps to eating for most children, involving all their senses, from their sense of sight, smell, touch, taste and motor skills.

 Myth 4 – If a child is hungry enough, he or she will eat and they will not starve themselves.

 FALSE.
 This is true for most children as hunger can be a strong motivating factor.
 But for children who have underlying feeding problems, they will not eat even if they are hungry because they do not have the skills required to eat that food.